Simulations of Protostar-Driven Photoionization in Herbig-Haro Jets: Model

 \section{Model}

-Our model consists of a time-dependent jet accelerated by underlying accretion disk set as a boundary conditions.
+Our model consists of a time-dependent jet accelerated by an underlying accretion disk imposed as a boundary condition.
 The equations of magnetohydrodynamics are solved using the PLUTO code \cite{MI07, Mig-PLUTO2012} by taking into account non-ideal effects due to radiative losses.

-\subsection{Governing Equations}
+\subsection{Governing equations}

 In what follows, the fluid density, velocity, magnetic field and thermal pressure will be denoted, respectively, with $\rho$, $\vec{v}$, $\vec{B}$ and $P$.
-The gas pressure depends on the plasma density $\rho$, temperature T and composition through the relation $P= \rho k_{B}T/(\mu m_{H})$, where $\mu$ is the mean molecular weight and $k_{B}$ is the Boltzmann constant.
+The gas pressure depends on the plasma density $\rho$, temperature $T$ and composition through the relation $P= \rho k_{B}T/(\mu m_{H})$, where $\mu$ is the mean molecular weight and $k_{B}$ is the Boltzmann constant.
+The code numerically solves the equation for the mass conservation: